 ISN’T TERMINAL SEDATION AN OPTION WHEN PAIN OR SUFFERING CANNOT BE RELIEVED?

-Terminal or palliative sedation is a last resort option, if a patient is experiencing intolerable and unrelievable suffering.
-However, as the Victorian Inquiry found ‘doctors take differing approaches to continuous palliative sedation, including how deeply and quickly sedation should be administered.’
-8. As a result, not all patients will receive sedation to a level where their pain or suffering is alleviated.
+Doctors take differing approaches to continuous palliative sedation, including how deeply and quickly sedation should be administered.
+These approaches may be based on an individual doctor’s personal belief about the morality of assisted dying.
+This means that not all patients will receive sedation to a level where their pain or suffering is alleviated.

-Yet even terminal sedation doesn’t guarantee a peaceful death.
+Moreover, terminal sedation doesn’t always guarantee a peaceful death.
 As Australia’s most senior palliative care physician, Professor Ian Maddocks, explains:

 ARE DOCTORS CURRENTLY ASSISTING THEIR PATIENTS TO DIE?